-It is not easy to change yourself.
+It is not easy to change.
 Many of us go through life behaving the same way and saying “This is just the way I am.”

 To be clear, when we are well again, we may once more fill these family roles in our new families or in our community.

-The filling of the roles is not a problem.
+The filling of the roles can be healthy.

 it is not healthy when we are defined by these family systems roles to

-the point where we are not in a place of choice, freedom and flexibility.
+the point where we are far from being in a place of choice, freedom and flexibility.

 In my journey with psychology self help, family roles helped me to come to terms with the denial and anger of my family in a time of illness.

-Recognising that I had played a certain role in the
+Recognising that I was assigned to play a certain role in the

 family helped me stop looking to others for permission to take the